HobaiRiku/call-me-back/README.md

 # Call Me Back

-A simple solution for [launch-editor](https://github.com/yyx990803/launch-editor) (which is the fundamental part of [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector) and [vite-plugin-vue-devtools](https://devtools-next.vuejs.org/guide/vite-plugin))  working in vscode remote environment.
+A simple solution for [launch-editor](https://github.com/yyx990803/launch-editor) (which is the fundamental part of [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector) and [vite-plugin-vue-devtools](https://devtools-next.vuejs.org/guide/vite-plugin))  working in vscode remote-ssh environment.

 ## Usage